Beliavsky/Fortran-code-on-GitHub/README.md

 [sourcery](https://github.com/sourceryinstitute/sourcery): utilities such as array functions, assertions, emulated intrinsic functions: findloc, emulated collective subroutines: co_sum, co_broadcast, user-defined collective subroutines: co_all, string functions, and classes for parallel data partitioning and gathering and the (Co-)Object pattern abstract parent, by Damian Rouson and Brad Richardson

+[SQLite for Fortran (sqliteff)](https://github.com/everythingfunctional/sqliteff): thin wrapper around the SQLite library, by Brad Richardson.
+The sqliteff_* functions are effectively identical to the sqlite3_* functions that would be called from C, but with Fortran intrinsics and types.

 [stdlib](https://github.com/fortran-lang/stdlib): utilities, algorithms, and mathematics codes for a Fortran Standard Library, by fortran-lang

 [TimerClass](https://github.com/DannyVanpoucke/TimerClass): object-oriented Fortran 2003 timer class, by Danny Vanpoucke